bensmus/ridechecks-electron/README.md

 Each user has their own instance of the Electron application, with their own `state.json` file for the Electron application's state, and all users access the same API.

-Typically, the software does the following:
+Here are the main events that the software responds to:
-1. Read the app state when the app loads from the `state.json` file.
-Modify the app state using the user interface.
+1. When it loads: read the state from the `state.json` file.
+2. When user edits table in the UI: Modify the app state.
-2. When the app state reflects what the user wants, the app makes an API call.
-The API call is a POST request with the JSON app state in the body, and the lambda function returns a JSON response, with either an error string or the assignments.
+2. When user clicks "regenerate" button: App makes API call, a POST request with the JSON app state in the body, and the lambda function returns a JSON response, with either an error string or the assignments.
-3. The user can save the assignments locally as a CSV file in case they want to edit them in a spreadsheet application.
+3. When user clicks "save" button: App opens OS save dialog, allowing the user to save the assignments locally as a CSV file in case they want to edit them in a spreadsheet application or just for recordkeeping.

 ### Technology stack

 The stack:
 - The Electron application, which runs locally on the user's computer.
 All Electron applications run as at least two processes that communicate with each another:
     - One main process, which has access to operating system features such as saving files to the filesystem.
 This process is interpreted by Node.js.
     - At least one renderer process, which is spawned by the main process.
 I'm oversimplifying, but this renderer process has a mini-browser inside of it, and it understands JavaScript/HTML/CSS for browsers.
-In my case, I'm developing code for the renderer process using React, a very popular modern JavaScript framerwork.
+In my case, I'm developing code for the renderer process using React.
 My main process only spawns one renderer process, since the application only needs one window, and does not require any web-based background tasks.

 - An AWS Lambda triggered via  AWS API Gateway, which runs on Amazon's servers.
 The Lambda computes the assignment by using the [python-constraint](https://github.com/python-constraint/python-constraint) module, specifically the `MinConflictsSolver` class.
 Another way to use the python-constraint library from inside Electron would be with the Node.js [child_process](https://nodejs.org/api/child_process.html) module, starting either:
     - `python3 my_script.py` (would have to embed a python interpreter)